8 min read

 There can be extra costs involved with remote working due to requirements for working at home.
 Creating a home office is not free – many people may have had to upgrade their laptops, purchase office equipment that they may not have needed before such as headsets, additional screens, keyboards and mice, furniture such as their own home office desk and chair, or even upgrading internet provider.Are You Eligible for a Consolidation Loan?

 Many people may find that they need further advice or solutions to help with their financial situation.
-If you have existing debts and would like help keeping your payments to creditors manageable, you can fill out the quick and easy CEX application form and we will get in touch to discuss how we can help you.Apply for a Consolidation Loan
+If you have existing debts and would like help keeping your payments to creditors manageable, you can fill out the quick and easy Consolidation Express application form.Apply for a Consolidation Loan